rekusha/exadel/task3/readme.md

 ## Tasks:
 1. Install docker.
 (Hint: please use VMs or Clouds  for this.) <br> **EXTRA** 1.1.
 Write bash script for install Docker

 2. Find, download and run any docker container "hello world".
-(Learn commands and parameters to create/run docker containers.
+(Learn commands and parameters to create/run docker containers.<br> **EXTRA** 2.1.
-**EXTRA** 2.1.
 Use image with html page, edit html page and paste text: <Username> Sandbox 2021

 3. 1.
 Create your Dockerfile for building a docker image.
 Your docker image should run any web application (nginx, apache, httpd).
 Web application should be located inside the docker image. <br> **EXTRA** 3.1.2.
 For creating docker image use clear basic images (ubuntu, centos, alpine, etc.)
    1. Add an environment variable "DEVOPS=<username> to your docker image<br> **EXTRA** 3.2.1.
 Print environment variable with the value on a web page (if environment variable changed after container restart - the web page must be updated with a new value)